 Ikora glass vase by WMF from the 1930s

-This elegant Ikora glass vase by WMF dates from the early 1930s and embodies the typical Art Deco style.
-The vase is made of colorless glass with a light green interior overlay and bright red powder fusions that lend it depth and expressiveness.
+ART FLAGEY presents this elegant Ikora glass vase made by WMF in the early 1930s.
+The Art Deco vase is made of colorless glass with a light green interior overlay and bright red powder fusions that lend it depth and expressiveness.

 The Ikora technique